 - The Old Gods fit closer to this trope, chaotic beings who sowed the first forms of life on Azeorth, controlled the elements, and were eventually defeated by a new pantheon.
 Though defeated the Old Gods are not gone and have been working to undermine the work of the Titans and reclaim Azeroth for themselves.

 - Xenoblade has the entire universe be composed of an endless sea where the two titans stand.
 These country-sized titansnote are the organic Bionis and the mechanical Mechonis.
 It is said that they waged in battle ages ago, before eventually reaching a stand-still.
 As the years passed, this lead to life growing in them, and the growth of a conflict between the people of Bionis and the Mechon from Mechonis.

-- The animated series has appearances by Prometheus and Atlas, who are more human-looking and considerably more benign, though Atlas is still a self-centered jerk.
+- The Hercules animated series has appearances by Prometheus and Atlas, who are more human-looking and considerably more benign than the Always Chaotic Evil Titans in the film, though Atlas is still a self-centered jerk.